mansim07/dataplex-labs/lab1/README.md

 ### Task 3: Execute the below script to grant all the other access

-- Execute the below command to automaically set the access for all the other domains - merchants, transaction and credit card consumer
+- Execute the below command to automatically set the access for all the other domains - merchants, transaction and credit card consumer

+<br>This script will complete in a few minutes.

     ```bash
     export PROJECT_ID=$(gcloud config get-value project)